The Olivia Tremor Control: Breakup, reunion, and the deaths of Doss and Hart

 After the release of Black Foliage, tensions grew between Doss and Hart.
 According to Doss, Hart wanted to take a hiatus from music, and was suffering from early symptoms of then-undiagnosed multiple sclerosis.
 The two had a falling out, and the Olivia Tremor Control broke up in 2000.
 The last album to be released during this period was Singles and Beyond, a compilation album featuring some of the band's rare and out of print songs.
 Doss and Hart worked on other projects in the interim; Doss recorded music for his solo project the Sunshine Fix and was a member of the Apples in Stereo, while Hart formed the band Circulatory System.

 After a brief reunion performance at the 2005 All Tomorrow's Parties festival, the Olivia Tremor Control scheduled more concerts over the next few years.
 Fernandes said: "When we got the offer to play [All Tomorrow's Parties] we were thinking about playing a few shows here and there, because everybody still lives here in town ...
 That went so well that we decided to do a few more."
 In January 2007, Hart was briefly hospitalized and was diagnosed with multiple sclerosis.
 The Olivia Tremor Control officially reunited in 2009, and released two new songs over the next two years: "North Term Reality" and "The Game You Play Is in Your Head, Parts 1, 2, & 3."

 On July 31, 2012, the band announced that Doss had died aged 43.
 Atlanta later reported the cause of death as an aneurysm.
-Prior to his death, the Olivia Tremor Control was recording music for an untitled album.
-The remaining members decided to continue performing as the Olivia Tremor Control, and another album is still in the works as of late 2023.
-Hart stated it would be the band's final album, and said: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."
+Prior to his death, the Olivia Tremor Control was recording music for a then-untitled album.
+The remaining members decided to continue performing as the Olivia Tremor Control, and another album was still in production.
+Hart stated it would be the band's final album and said: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."

 On November 29, 2024, the Olivia Tremor Control released the singles "Garden of Light" and "The Same Place", the band's first new music in 13 years.
 Hours later, it was announced that Hart died at age 53 earlier that same morning.

+On July 17, 2026, the band announced their third and final studio album, The Same Place, set to be released October 23.